TiffanyJTFu/TiffanyFu/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-Ignite the Stage 09/2025
-===
-  * Sponsors, Organizers, and Participants

 Shad York 2025
 ===
   * Participated research project
   * a team member in organizing the Open Day Celebration and the Evening Variety Show
   * one of the Masters of Ceremonies (MCs) for the events
   * Certificate of Completion

+Ignite the Stage 2025
+===
+  * Sponsors, Organizers, and Participants

+Collaborated on the LT Social Science Research Project, led by Professor Tao Wang from the University of Toronto (5/2024 - 11/2024)
+===
+  * Participated research project
+  * a team member in organizing the Open Day Celebration and the Evening Variety Show
+  * Certificate of Completion
+  * Learning Dedication Award

 StarCatchers Dance Competition
 ===
   * Solo- 1st place Platinum Award 2025